 This is your intermediate Spanish course.
 This course is accepted as a second language university requirement ¡Qué guay!
-Classes provide engaging situations, lots of daily practice and feedback.
-You will continue to develop your fluency in aural, reading and writing skills using general topics.
-The emphasis is on improving conversational fluency by acquiring more complex grammatical concepts, sentence formation, as well as speaking.
-Assessment is comprehensive; it will not only assess your knowledge of the language, but also your ability to produce the language in a communicative way.
-You will use your language skills through poetry, music, stories and more.
+Classes provide engaging situations, lots of daily practice, and feedback.
+You will continue to develop your fluency in aural, reading, and writing skills using general topics.
+The emphasis is on improving conversational fluency by acquiring more complex grammatical concepts, sentence formation, and speaking.
+Assessment is comprehensive; it will not only assess your knowledge of the language but also your ability to produce the language in a communicative way.
+Some examples of how you will demonstrate your language skills are: presentations, interviews, poetry, music, stories, and literature.
 You will continue using your workbook.
 Cost \$25